Help shape education for sustainability at U of M

 The University of Manitoba, Board of Governor’s approved, Sustainability Strategy 2016-2018 outlines actions to encourage sustainability education within all aspects of the university.
 Thus far, the University offers an impressive 1,060 sustainability-related courses to students!
 In addition, faculty members and staff are encouraging student participation in sustainability initiatives all across campus.
 Projects like the UMCycle Bike Kiosk Design Build Project, the Bee House Labs, the campus Permaculture Garden which linked sociology and community development to the environment and the sustainability marketing stream of Asper School of Business are great examples of sustainability in education.

-This spring, workshops are being held to encourage faculty to share their thoughts on how to encourage education for sustainability on campus.
-The workshops will explore the approaches, opportunities and barriers around educating for sustainability at the University of Manitoba.
+This fall, a workshop is being held to encourage faculty to share their thoughts on how to encourage education for sustainability on campus.
+The workshop will explore the approaches, opportunities and barriers around educating for sustainability at the University of Manitoba.
 The outcomes of the workshops will help form the foundation for the Goals and Strategic Actions framed in the upcoming renewal of the Sustainability Strategy 2019-2024.

-The workshops will be take place at The Centre for the Advancement of Teaching and Learning, located at 223-65 Dafoe Road on:
+The workshop will be take place at The Centre for the Advancement of Teaching and Learning, located at 223-65 Dafoe Road on Friday, November 30 from 12:00 – 4:00 PM.

 All faculty are welcome to attend.
-Please RSVP to the Event Brite page by May 25, 2018.
+Please RSVP to the Eventbrite page by November 26, 2018.